Specific: The Centurion MK III

 A mock-up produced by AEC in mild steel was ready in May 1944, and the first pilot

 Centurion was completed by ROF Woolwich in April 1945.
-In May
+At this stage the

 a total of 6 prototypes had been produced by the Royal